home-assistant/home-assistant.io/source/_components/climate.ecobee.markdown

 ### {% linkable_title Service `set_hold_mode` %}

 Puts the thermostat into the given hold mode.
-For 'home', 'away', 'sleep', and ony other hold based on a reference climate, the target temperature is taken from the reference climate.
+For 'home', 'away', 'sleep', and any other hold based on a reference climate, the target temperature is taken from the reference climate.
 For 'temp', the current temperature is taken as the target temperature.
 When None is provided as parameter, the hold_mode is turned off.